Hair Relaxer and Endometriosis Lawsuits

 The hair relaxer lawsuit filed by Jenny Mitchell is the first of what could potentially be thousands of similar product liability cases filed in the years to come now that we have a hair relaxer class action lawsuit.

-Estimated Settlement Payout of Hair Relaxer Endometriosis Lawsuits
+Estimated Settlement Payout of Hair Relaxer Endometrial Lawsuits

 Providing accurate estimates for the settlement value of new lawsuits like this is always problematic.
 At this point, nobody knows for certain whether these cases are going to be successful or whether the scientific evidence on causation will be admissible in court.

 Given these limitations, however, we can still provide a fairly reasonable estimate as to the potential value of endometriosis hair relaxer lawsuits.
-Our attorneys believe that a strong case alleging endometriosis was caused by hair relaxer could have a potential settlement payout between $110,000 to $300,000.
+Our attorneys believe that a strong case alleging endometriosis was caused by hair relaxer could have a potential settlement payout between $475,000 to $1,000,000.
+The reason for this high value estimate is primarily that the strength of the causation evidence linking endometrial cancer to hair relaxer is very strong.

 Filing a Hair Relaxer Endometriosis Lawsuit